AnAngryParsnip/BrakeBox/README.md

 # BrakeBox

 A DIY, standalone brake pedal controller for sim racing.
-BrakeBox replaces a stock potentiometer pedal (e.g. a Logitech G29's) with a load cell, and gives you full control over the response curve, deadzones, and bite point — all configured on-device via a small OLED screen and three rotary encoders, with no PC app required for normal use.
+BrakeBox sits between a custom load cell brake mod using HX711 amplifier and your PC, giving you full control over the response curve and deadzones
+— configured on-device via a small OLED screen and three rotary encoders, with no PC app required for normal use.

 ![BrakeBox](docs/images/main.jpg)